 For technology, we use several programs.
 My school has implemented i-station for low performing students.
 They are required to use the program three to five days a week, so that takes care of their technology center.
 I have the other kids use a combination of Frontrow and Newsela.
-Both of these website let you assign specific articles for students to read and answer comprehension questions.
+Both of these websites let you assign specific articles for students to read and answer comprehension questions.
 Frontrow also has vocabulary, writing, and word study activities.

 The last center - independent reading - gives students time to enjoy a good book.
 I have very few problems with kids staying on task because they are reading something they picked out themselves.
 What about accountability though, right?
 Yes, I have that...

 Reading logs are useless, in my opinion.
-The students will write down whatever they have to whether it's true or not.
+The students will write down whatever they have to, whether it's true or not.
 Asking them to summarize what they just read makes reading a chore.
 I want to avoid that.
 So I use my i-pads as my accountability piece.

 On Mondays, students read independently for the entire 20 minute rotation.
 They mark any words they have trouble with and bring them to me when they come to teacher table.
 That lets me quickly help them figure those words out.